 Strategic transport networks such as trunk roads, motorway and rail networks are important in supporting connectivity and facilitating sustainable economic growth.
-The Council will work in partnership with Transport Scotland, Network Rail, developers and investors to ensure development proposals do not affect the efficient operation or safety of the strategic transport network.
-This partnership will also be important to advising and helping the preparation of masterplans and development briefs associated with development proposal and the delivery and implementation of projects and proposals.
+The Council will work in partnership with Transport Scotland, Network Rail, the First Group, developers and investors to ensure development proposals do not affect the efficient operation or safety of the strategic transport network, as well as supporting relevant projects identified in the strategic transport review.
+This partnership will also be important to advising and helping the preparation of masterplans and development briefs associated with development proposals and the delivery and implementation of projects and proposals.

-The attractiveness of places and centres is strongly influenced by the ease with which people can get to and move around, as well as feeling safe as they do so.
+The attractiveness of places and centres is strongly influenced by the ease with which people can access them and move around, as well as feeling safe as they do so.
 Potential active travel and transport improvements have been identified and indicated in Policy I3 as well as highlighted in the proposals maps setting out the priorities for Renfrewshire in the lifetime of this plan.
 These priority transport improvements aim to enhance connectivity and encourage increased use of walking, cycling and public transport networks as well as better circulation through improvements to vehicular routes.

 The implementation of the Fastlink route within Renfrewshire is an important transport intervention which will improve connectivity and promote more sustainable travel patterns.
-Fastlink (a scheme to deliver high quality, fast frequent and reliable bus services) and other public transport modes such as rail, support the NPF2 and the SDP priority for the redevelopment of the Clyde Waterfront, providing a high quality transport system between Renfrew, Braehead and Glasgow.
+Fastlink (a scheme to deliver high quality, fast frequent and reliable bus services) and other public transport modes such as rail, support the NPF and the SDP priority for the redevelopment of the Clyde Waterfront, providing a high quality transport system between Renfrew, Braehead and Glasgow.
 Given the importance of delivering high quality public transport accessibility to Renfrewshire, a developer contribution policy specifically to help expand the Fastlink scheme in Renfrewshire is required with detailed guidance set out in the New Development SG.